Quantization analysis of Moser-Trudinger equations in the Poincar\'e disk and applications: A precise characterization of

-The following lemma gives a precise expansion of $c_{\lambda} u_{\lambda}$ away from the origin which is very crucial to prove the uniqueness result.
-To our best knowledge, this is the first result which tells us how $c_{\lambda} u_{\lambda}$ converges to $4\pi G(x).$
+The proof of the following lemma gives a precise expansion of $c_{\lambda} u_{\lambda}$ away from the origin which is very crucial to prove the uniqueness result.
+To our best knowledge, this is the first result which tells us how $c_{\lambda} u_{\lambda}$ converges to $ 4\pi G(x).$